smartface/contxjs/README.md

   }
 }
 ```
-#### Creating Build-time Rules
-TODO: Extending Build-time Rules

 ### Run-time Directives
-Run-time directives are ran at every style request by @smartface/styler, when making request to style by Styler and override the owner selector's properties.
+Run-time directives are run for each style request by @smartface/styler, when making request to Styler, parent selector's properties are overriden if necessary.

 ```js
 const styles = {